xwmx/hosts/README.md

 Description:
   List the existing IP / hostname pairs, optionally limited to a specified state.
-When provided with a seach string, all matching enabled records will be printed.
+When provided with a seach string, all matching enabled entries will be printed.

   Alias for `hosts list`